borilla/cpc-netwalk/README.md

 ## Game size

-I decided to use a maximum game-grid size of `16 x 16` cells/rooms.
-Each grid-cell doesn't need to store too much data, so we can probably get away with using a single byte per cell, which means our entire grid can be stored in `16 x 16 x 1 = 256 bytes`.
-This is a neat number for an 8-bit processor as we can index all cells by manipulating a single 8-bit register
+The maximum game-grid size is `16 x 16` cells.
+Each grid-cell doesn't need to store too much data, so we can get away with using a single byte per cell, which means the entire grid can be stored in `16 x 16 x 1 = 256 bytes`.
+This is a neat number for an 8-bit processor as we can index all cells very quickly by manipulating a single 8-bit register

-In addition to the grid itself, we also set aside another 256-byte section of memory to use as a [stack](https://en.wikipedia.org/wiki/Stack) of cell indexes, which we need for generating the grid, calculating connected cells, etc
+In addition to the grid itself, we also set aside another 256-byte section of memory to use as a [stack](https://en.wikipedia.org/wiki/Stack) of cell indexes.
+This is needed for generating the grid.
+It will also be reused later when calculating connected cells while playing the game

 ## Cell structure